 ...can see no reason why membership of credit unions should not be extended to allow couples, community and voluntary groups and societies and social enterprises to open accounts.
 There is obvious desire from the credit union movement to move in this direction.
 The demand for group membership is confirmed by the ILCU and no opposition has been expressed by any stakeholders.
-The BBA has stated that it sees no objections, challenges or difficulties.16 At the time of the Report's publication the Treasury were conducting an inquiry into group membership.
-On this the Committee stated: The Committee understands that these facilities are not yet available to credit unions in GB, but believes that they should be introduced as quickly as possible after the new regulatory arrangements are put into place.
-The Committee cautions that care should be taken as to ensure that organisations such as commercial or speculative enterprises, which are not wholly compatible with the ethos and values of credit unions, are excluded.17 Northern Ireland Assembly, Committee for Enterprise, Trade and Investment Report on the Committee's Inquiry into the Role and Potential of Credit Unions in Northern Ireland (First Report) Session 2008/09 http://archive.niassembly.gov.uk/enterprise/2007mandate/reports/report05_08_09r.htm Northern Ireland Assembly, Committee for Enterprise, Trade and Investment Report on the Committee's Inquiry into the Role and Potential of Credit Unions in Northern Ireland (First Report) Session 2008/09 http://archive.niassembly.gov.uk/enterprise/2007mandate/reports/report05_08_09r.htm 8.2 What is the FSA's position?
+The BBA has stated that it sees no objections, challenges or difficulties.^{xvii}

+At the time of the Report's publication the Treasury were conducting an inquiry into group membership.
+On this the Committee stated:

+The Committee understands that these facilities are not yet available to credit unions in GB, but believes that they should be introduced as quickly as possible after the new regulatory arrangements are put into place.
+The Committee cautions that care should be taken as to ensure that organisations such as commercial or speculative enterprises, which are not wholly compatible with the ethos and values of credit unions, are excluded.^{xviii}

 The transfer to FSA regulation does not enable group membership as defined by the Committee.
-Conversations with the FSA have confirmed that legislative changes, at a Northern Ireland level, would be required to secure this.18 There are some differences in credit union membership rules between Northern Ireland and GB following the transfer.
-The rules concerning joint accounts in Northern Ireland now allow: Shares in Northern Ireland credit unions may be held in the joint names of members, without limit on the number of joint members.
-Members in a joint account must be treated as all having an equal interest in shareholding in that account.
-19 This represents a post-consultation change of position.
+Conversations with the FSA have confirmed that legislative changes, at a Northern Ireland level, would be required to secure this.^{xix}

+There are some differences in credit union membership rules between Northern Ireland and GB following the transfer.
+The rules concerning joint accounts in Northern Ireland now allow:

+Shares in Northern Ireland credit unions may be held in the joint names of members, without limit on the number of joint members.
+Members in a joint account must be treated as all having an equal interest in shareholding in that account. ^{xx}

+This represents a post-consultation change of position.
 The FSA original proposals limited joint account membership to no more than two members.
-The two member limit on joint accounts will be retained for credit unions in Great Britain.20 9 Recommendation eight The committee believes that the appropriate reinvestment of assets by credit unions into community development and community enterprises can bring significant benefits to communities.
-It is therefore recommended that the FSA work with the credit union movement to identify the knowledge and skills required to successfully undertake such a task and to develop the appropriate training and structures to implement, monitor and evaluate the reinvestment of a proportion of assets by credit unions in the communities they serve.
-9.1 What was the Committee's position?
+The two member limit on joint accounts will be retained for credit unions in Great Britain.^{xxi}

+9 Recommendation eight

+The committee believes that the appropriate reinvestment of assets by credit unions into community development and community enterprises can bring significant benefits to communities.
+It is therefore recommended that the FSA work with the credit union movement to identify the knowledge and skills required to successfully undertake such a task and to develop the appropriate training and structures to implement, monitor and evaluate the reinvestment of a proportion of assets by credit unions in the communities thev serve.

 The Committee concluded that the reinvestment of assets into community development and enterprises had the potential to deliver considerable benefits to communities.
 They recognised that enabling this reinvestment would require 'different, more sophisticated skills to undertake successfully', necessitating 'appropriate training'.

-The Committee added, in the context of the difficulties experienced by the Presbyterian Mutual Society, 'caution should be exercised in relation to the reinvestment of assets, 19 Financial Services Authority PPS11/18 FSA regulation of credit unions in Northern Ireland (December 2011) http://www.fsa.gov.uk/static/pubs/policy/ps11 18.pdf 18 Conversation with FSA 04 April 2012 20 Financial Services Authority CREDS 4.2 Shares http://fsahandbook.info/FSA/html/handbook/CREDS/4/2 and agreement should be sought from the credit union movement on what investments credit unions may and may not make'.
-9.2 What is the FSA's position?
+The Committee added, in the context of the difficulties experienced by the Presbyterian Mutual Society, 'caution should be exercised in relation to the reinvestment of assets, and agreement should be sought from the credit union movement on what investments credit unions may and may not make'.

 Conversation with the FSA has confirmed that the changes introduced do not impact Northern Ireland credit union ability to invest in community projects.
-To enable such a change would require legislative intervention from at Northern Ireland level.21 The types of investments that a credit union can take part in are restricted to:
+To enable such a change would require legislative intervention from at Northern Ireland level.^{xxii}

+The types of investments that a credit union can take part in are restricted to: